Chiral13/plugin/README.md

 ## Usage
 1. Launch simulation environment: ros2 launch nav2_bringup tb3_simulation_launch.py params_file:=/path/to/your_params.yaml
 - Use argument **headless:=False** to start gazebo simulation
 - A sample parameter file is given in the repository
+2. Give a 2D Pose Estimate
+3. Give a Nav2Goal

 ## Troubleshooting